Top 12 Venture Capital Firms for Marketplace Startups

 9. Fab Co-Creation Studio Ventures

-- Investment stages: Seed, Early Stage Venture
+- Investment stages: Seed, Early-Stage Venture

-- Geographical presence: Los Angeles, CA
+- Geographical presence: Los Angeles, California

 - Founded: 2020

-- Notable portfolio companies: Function Health, Kintra Fibers, SuperCircle, Trendio
+- Notable portfolio companies: Kintra Fibers, SuperCircle, Function Health, Trendio

 You can refer to their website here.